 - Measurement of the quantity and quality of tears for any abnormalities.
-Special dyes may be instilled in the eyes to better observe tear flow and to highlight any changes to the outer surface of the eye caused by insufficient tears.
+Special dyes may be put in the eyes to better observe tear flow and to highlight any changes to the outer surface of the eye caused by insufficient tears.

-Using the information obtained from testing, your optometrist can determine if you have dry eyes and advise you on treatment options.
+With the information obtained from testing, your optometrist can determine if you have dry eyes and advise you on treatment options.

 How are dry eyes treated?

-The primary approaches used to manage and treat dry eyes include adding tears, conserving tears, increasing tear production, and treating the inflammation of the eyelids or eye surface that contributes to the dry eyes.
+The primary approaches used to manage and treat dry eyes include adding tears using over-the-counter artificial tear solutions, conserving tears, increasing tear production, and treating the inflammation of the eyelids or eye surface that contributes to the dry eyes.

-- Adding tears – Mild cases of dry eyes can often be managed using over-the-counter artificial tear solutions.
+- Adding tears.
+Mild cases of dry eyes can often be managed using over-the-counter artificial tear solutions.
 These can be used as often as needed to supplement natural tear production.
-Preservative-free artificial tear solutions are recommended because they contain fewer additives that could further irritate the eyes.
+Preservative-free artificial tear solutions are recommended because they contain fewer additives, which can further irritate the eyes.

-Avoiding becoming dehydrated by drinking plenty of water (8 to 10 glasses) each day.
+- Avoiding becoming dehydrated by drinking plenty of water (8 to 10 glasses) each day.